jzeferino/ResxConverter/README.md

 }
 ```

 You can define a custom factory or reuse the built in `ResxConverterOutputFactory` that accepts a lambda.
-Finally, you use the factory to create an instance of `ResxConverter`.
+Finally, use the factory to create an instance of `ResxConverter`.

 ```c#
 var converter = new ResxConverter(new ResxConverterOutputFactory((culture, outputFolder) => new CustomResxOutput(outputFolder, culture)));